magnus-nagarro/Ad-blocker-Raspberry/README.md

 ### ABOUT ###

-Adblocker running in a docker container on a Raspberry PI
+Adblocker running in a docker container on a Raspberry PI related project: https://github.com/magnus-nagarro/Ad-blocker-Raspberry-Ui

 # Configuration #